Rules

 Using Database Results

 As seen in the above properties, it is possible to do http GET and POST commands.
 You can use HTTP GET commands to communicate with the LiveForms database connector to get data.
-The response data will return in JSON format.
+The response data will be returned in JSON format.
 You will need to set up the Data Sources before doing these request.
 To store the result in a variable use a JavaScript line like the following example:

 var x = JSON.parse(